 Custom designed for a residence I was working on, this bed was to take mid-century sensibility and infuse it with locally salvaged wood, which in this case was a genuine Egyptian mashrabia.

-When a clumsy couple asked me to create a piece of furniture that represented my vision of Egypt’s future, I asked Noha (half of the “clumsys”) what her individual requirements were in furniture and what she lacked in her home.
+When a clumsy couple asked me to create a piece of furniture that represented my vision of Egypt’s future, the first thing I did was ask my client what the requirements were and what was otherwise lacking in their home.

 For this coffee table, my client wanted generous space to serve food and drinks on since she often entertains groups of friends.
-The inspiration for two juxtaposed logs came from her love of wood and I felt the duality of the pieces would bring balance to the large scale items in the rest of the space.
+The inspiration for two juxtaposed logs came from her love of wood.

 For Mabruka’s first Christmas collection I decided to create Egyptian inspired tree ornaments.
 Using Finnish plywood and gold and silver colored plexi, I was excited to create two collections in each of these materials.